Cuyahoga Valley National Park started its white-tailed deer management program in 2015.

-Most culling activities will be away from established trails, in open fields and meadows using truck mounted platforms or tree stands to ensure the humane and safe removal of deer.
-NPS is partnering with Cleveland Metroparks and Summit Metro Parks for meat processing and donation to area food banks.
+Most culling activities occur away from established trails, in open fields and meadows using truck mounted platforms or tree stands to ensure the humane and safe removal of deer.
+NPS has partnered with Cleveland Metroparks and Summit Metro Parks for meat processing and donation to area food banks.

-Activities will take place between dusk and midnight, on weekdays (Monday through Thursday).
-At times, specific areas will be temporarily closed to ensure public safety.
-NPS staff will patrol the park during removal actions to ensure compliance with park closures and public safety measures, and accompany USDA-WS teams in the field.
+Activities take place between dusk and midnight, on weekdays (Monday through Thursday).
+At times, specific areas are temporarily closed to ensure public safety.
+NPS staff patrol the park during removal actions to ensure compliance with park closures and public safety measures, and accompany USDA-WS teams in the field.

 The safety of the public is our first priority as we implement this resource management program.
-Local law enforcement agencies have been notified of this activity and will be working with the park on any closures.
+Local law enforcement agencies are notified of this activity and work with the park on any closures.

 The Cuyahoga Valley Deer Management Plan/Environmental Impact Statement (EIS) and supporting documents are available on the National Park Service Planning, Environment and Public Comment (PEPC) site.
 Documents available on the PEPC site are listed below.

 If you have questions about this program, please call 440-546-5975 or e-mail us.